Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment

 where $P^v (.)$ is defined in Subsection \ref{factnot} and $L$ is the constant defined in Fact \ref{bigevents}.
 Note that, since $\mathcal{G}_t \subset \mathcal{V}_t$, we will often use the fact that $\tilde m_j = m_j$ for $v \in \mathcal{G}_t$ and $j \leq n_t$.

 \begin{lemme} There is a positive constant $c$ such that for all $t$ large enough,

 \end{lemme}

-We need that, as in Lemma 5.3 of \cite{advech}, an inequality for the local time in the bottom of a valley is related to an inequality for the corresponding random variable $R_k^t$.
-Since we deal with unlikely inequalities for the local time, we have to prove the negligibility of the event where such inequalities happen but not the corresponding inequalities for $R_k^t$.
+We need that, as in Lemma 5.3 of \cite{advech}, an inequality for the local time in the bottom of the $k^{th}$ valley is related to an inequality for the random variable $R_k^t$.
+Since we deal with unlikely inequalities for the local time, we have to prove the negligibility of the event where an inequality is satisfied for the local time, but not the corresponding inequality for $R_k^t$.
 Recall the notations $X_{\tilde m_j}$ and $H_{X_{\tilde m_j}}(.)$ defined above.
-For any fixed environment $v \in \mathcal{G}_t$ and $z \in [0, 1]$ we define
+For any fixed environment $v \in \mathcal{G}_t$, $k \in \{1, ..., n_t \}$, and $z \in [0, 1]$ we define

 where $\tilde c$ is the same as in the definitions of $\mathcal{E}^4_t, \mathcal{E}^6_t$ and $\mathcal{E}^7_t$.
 Note that the inequalitiy $(1-z) (1+e^{- \tilde c h_t})/(1-e^{- \tilde c h_t}) < x_t R_k^t$ (resp. $R_k^t / x_t < (1-e^{- \tilde c h_t})(1-z)$) only depends on the environment $v$.
 We consider $\mathcal{E}^8_t(v, k, z)$ (resp. $\mathcal{E}^9_t(v, k, z)$) to equal $\emptyset$ when $v$ is such that this equality is not satisfied.
 In the rest of the paper, we use the same convention when we consider events, at fixed environment, that partially depend on the environment.